thiagodp/concordialang/doc/language/en.md

 ## Database

+*Declares a reference to a database, with its connection parameters.*

+Notes:
+- Global declaration.
+- Allowed more than one declaration per file.
-Databases can be referenced in contraints' queries.
+- Databases can be referenced inside contraints' queries.
 Example:
 ```sql
 SELECT price FROM `my database`.product WHERE name = "beer"
 ```